Hours |

 Know the Rules

 Most special collections and archives have some special rules for using materials that are different from visiting a library.
 Generally, these rules help keep the one-of-a-kind materials safe and accessible by ensuring careful handling, by maintaining security, and by being responsive to the specific needs of a variety of formats.
-Each archives or special collections has specific policies and procedures and its a good idea to check them out before you visit.
-Check out Russell Library Research Policies and Procedures
+Special Collections Libraries have specific policies and procedures and its a good idea to check them out before you visit.
+Check out Special Collections Research Policies and Procedures

 Place Your Order